Call for Proposals

+Do you have a great idea to promote diversity, equity, and inclusion within INFORMS?
 The INFORMS Diversity, Equity, and Inclusion (DEI) Ambassadors Program will bring together groups of academic and practitioner members, graduate and undergraduate students, post-docs, and staff who will individually and/or collectively work on initiatives to foster a diverse, equitable, and inclusive INFORMS community.
 The program is intended to provide a platform for our members to engage in DEI initiatives in a variety of areas including workplace practices, teaching, and research, and leverage our capacities as individuals (practitioners, researchers, educators, students, and staff) to contribute to improving diversity, equity, and inclusion among the broader INFORMS community.
-Up to 20 projects will be funded.
-Deadline extended to March 8.

 Who Should Apply for the DEI Ambassadors Program?

 - All INFORMS members and staff are encouraged to apply.
 Former involvement with DEI programs/activities is a plus, but not required.

 - Applicants should have an individual (or small 2-4 person team) proposal for a project that will contribute to or create the capacity to contribute to furthering DEI within an INFORMS community or for the entire membership.